Pay Your Way Resources | College Data

 HOW Do You QUALIFY FOR A FEDERAL STUDENT LOAN?

 To apply for a federal student loan, you must submit a completed FAFSA (Free Application for Federal Student Aid) between October 1 and June 30.
 For a Direct PLUS Loan, you will also be required to complete the Direct PLUS Loan Application and sign a promissory note.
 Many states and colleges set priority deadlines by which you must submit the FAFSA form to be considered for the aid programs they administer.
-Additionally, because some states and schools have limited funds, you should try and submit your completed FAFSA as soon as you can after October 1 to have the best chance to qualify for a federal student loan.
+Additionally, because some states and schools have limited funds, you should try and submit your completed FAFSA as soon as you can on or after October 1 to have the best chance to qualify for a federal student loan.

 To qualify for a federal student loan, you must meet the following general eligibility requirements: